DangerKlippers/danger-klipper/docs/Config_Changes.md

 ## Changes

-yyyymmdd: The `off_below` parameter in fans config section is deprecated.
+20241125: The `off_below` parameter in fans config section is deprecated.
 It will be removed in the near future.
 Use [`min_power`](./Config_Reference.md#fans) instead.
 The `printer[fan object].speed` status will be replaced by